ThomasToka/MarlinFirmware/.github/ISSUE_TEMPLATE/bug-report-script.md

 ---
 name: Bug report script
-about: Create a report to help us improve
+about: Create a report to help us improve the scripts in this repo
 title: ''
 labels: ''
 assignees: ''